Jason Zucker Game Preview: Coyotes vs. Sabres

 Zucker Season Stats Insights

-- Zucker has a goal in five games this season through 19 games played, but has not had multiple goals in any of those games.
+- Zucker has a goal in five of 22 contests this season, but no multi-goal games so far.

-- Zucker has registered a point in a game eight times this season out of 19 games played, including multiple points on one occasion.
+- Zucker has a point in nine of 22 games played this season, with multiple points in one of them.

-- In four of 19 games this year, Zucker has had an assist, but no games with multiple assists.
+- Zucker has yet to record a multi-assist game this season despite registering one in five of 22 games played.

-- Zucker's odds on his points over/under carry an implied probability of 42.6% that he goes over.
+- The implied probability that Zucker hits the over on his points prop total is 50%, based on the odds.

-- There is an implied probability of 23.1% of Zucker going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Zucker has an implied probability of 28.6% of going over his assist prop bet.

 Sign up for Underdog fantasy today.